XZiar/RayRenderer/common/README.md

 * **StringEx**

-  Some useful utils for string operations like encoding transform, split, concat...
+  Some useful utils for string operations like split, concat...

+* **StrCharset**

+  Define text charset and conversions between them.
+Conversion is self-made, partial optimized, and partial-checked.

+  Thanks to `·¥Ä¾¶¡¶¡ÄñÃùàÓàÓ`'s [GB18030-Unicode LUT](http://www.fmddlmyy.cn/text30.html), which is based on `Ð»Õñ±ó`'s work.
+  LUT_gb18030.tab is based on their works.

 * **TimeUtil**